 At Mobiloo we do things differently because we want things to be different.
 We are compassionate, caring, professional and fun; we are driven to make a difference

 We make it possible for disabled young people and adults to take part in everyday activities, enjoy new experiences and make memories with family and friends.

 So many disabled young people and adults for example those with Motor Neurone Disease, Multiple Sclerosis and Cerebral Palsy, are often excluded from experiencing and participating in activities which most of take for granted.

 A severe lack of one of the most basic human requirements often prohibits some of our community from joining

 Standard accessible toilet facilities do not meet the needs of everyone living with a disability.
 Availability of a toilet with extra space, a changing bench and hoist

 Amazing!
 Such a nice change form being forced to used the cramp ports loos at festivals.
 There is literally everything you could need!
 There really does need to be more of you up and down the country at every event!
 Keep up the good work.Holly

-Our inspired vision began in 2015 with a single Mobiloo; by 2017 we had grown with the demand to 7 units.
+Our inspired vision began in 2015 with a single Mobiloo; by 2017 we had grown with the demand to 5 units.
 In 2017 alone, we touched the lives of over 2000 people across more than 230 events and venues.
-By summer 2018 we will be operating 13 units and changing even more lives.
+By summer 2018 we were operating 10 units and changing even more lives.

 We’re proud of the difference we have made but we know there is more to do, and we are committed to doing it.

-In the UK and Ireland, there are over 250,000 people whose lives could be changed by the simple provision of accessible toilet and changing facilities.
+In the UK, there are over 250,000 people whose lives could be changed by the simple provision of accessible toilet and changing facilities.
 Currently, there are around a thousand fixed toilets in the UK which meet these needs; Mobiloo complements such facilities by providing a very nimble, mobile solution that can make almost any event or venue more accessible.